Turkey delivers big rate hike to 15% but U-turn still underwhelms | Business

 Turkey delivers big rate hike to 15% but U-turn still underwhelms

 Analysts said the move suggested Erkan might have limited room to aggressively tackle inflation under Erdogan's watch.
 The median estimate in a Reuters poll was for rates to rise to 21%.
-Thirty minutes after the hike - Turkey's first since early 2021 - the lira suddenly began to tumble, touching an all-time low beyond 24.60 versus the dollar.
+Thirty minutes after the hike - Turkey's first since early 2021 - the lira suddenly began to tumble and later touched an all-time low of 24.80 versus the dollar, some 5% weaker than Wednesday's closing level.

 Annual inflation was just below 40% in May after touching a 24-year high above 85% in October last year.
 The central bank said inflation will come under further pressure.
 It added it will gradually "simplify and improve the existing micro- and macroprudential framework" to improve market mechanisms and stability - suggesting some of the dozens of regulations adopted since late 2021 could be rolled back, freeing up credit, forex and debt markets.